threefoldfoundation/info_sdk/src/farming/farm_migration.md

 ![new id](./img/new_identity_hosted_3bot.png)

 #### 1.2
-Fill in the information based on your **3Bot connect** identity (which will be the case for your existing farm) and the network your farm lives on.
+Fill in the information based on your **ThreeFold Connect** identity (which will be the case for your existing farm) and the network your farm lives on.
 In this example we call our Identity **John** and we have a farm on the **Test Network**.

 > **WARNING**: make sure you browser sessions is encrypted with HTTPS.
 Someone might be eavesdropping.